github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% data variables.product.prodname_secret_scanning_caps %} is a security feature that helps detect and prevent the accidental inclusion of sensitive information such as API keys, passwords, tokens, and other secrets in your repository.
 When enabled, {% data variables.product.prodname_secret_scanning %} scans commits in public repositories for known types of secrets and alerts repository administrators upon detection.

-{% data variables.product.prodname_secret_scanning_caps %} will scan your entire Git history on all branches present in your {% data variables.product.prodname_dotcom %} repository for secrets{% ifversion ghec or ghes %}, even if the repository is archived{% endif %}.{% ifversion ghes < 3.11 %} {% data variables.product.prodname_secret_scanning_caps %} does not scan issues.{% endif %}
+{% data variables.product.prodname_secret_scanning_caps %} scans your entire Git history on all branches present in your {% data variables.product.prodname_dotcom %} repository for secrets{% ifversion ghec or ghes %}, even if the repository is archived{% endif %}.{% ifversion ghes < 3.11 %} {% data variables.product.prodname_secret_scanning_caps %} does not scan issues.{% endif %}

+{% ifversion secret-scanning-backfills %}{% data variables.product.prodname_dotcom %} will also periodically run a full git history scan of existing content in {% ifversion fpt %}public{% else %}{% data variables.product.prodname_GH_advanced_security %}{% endif %} repositories where {% data variables.product.prodname_secret_scanning %} is enabled.{% endif %}

 {% data reusables.secret-scanning.what-is-scanned %}

- {% ifversion secret-scanning-backfills %}{% data variables.product.prodname_dotcom %} will also periodically run a full git history scan of existing content in {% ifversion fpt %}public{% else %}{% data variables.product.prodname_GH_advanced_security %}{% endif %} repositories where {% data variables.product.prodname_secret_scanning %} is enabled, and send alert notifications following the {% data variables.product.prodname_secret_scanning %} alert notification settings.{% endif %}

-TODO: mention alerts somewhere in this article, not necessarily here, and make the distinction between partner alerts and regular alerts.

-{% data variables.secret-scanning.user_alerts_caps %} is available {% ifversion secret-scanning-user-owned-repos %}{% ifversion ghes %}on all repositories with a license for {% data variables.product.prodname_GH_advanced_security %}{% else %}for free on all public repositories, and for private and internal repositories that are owned by organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %}{% endif %}{% elsif fpt %}for free on all public repositories that you own{% else %}on all organization-owned repositories with a license for {% data variables.product.prodname_GH_advanced_security %}.
-The feature is not available on user-owned repositories{% endif %}.

-When a supported secret is leaked, {% data variables.product.product_name %} generates a {% data variables.product.prodname_secret_scanning %} alert. {% ifversion secret-scanning-backfills %}{% data variables.product.prodname_dotcom %} will also periodically run a full git history scan of existing content in {% ifversion fpt %}public{% else %}{% data variables.product.prodname_GH_advanced_security %}{% endif %} repositories where {% data variables.product.prodname_secret_scanning %} is enabled, and send alert notifications following the {% data variables.product.prodname_secret_scanning %} alert notification settings.{% endif %} For more information, see "{% ifversion fpt or ghec %}[About user alerts](/code-security/secret-scanning/secret-scanning-patterns#about-user--alerts){% else %}[{% data variables.product.prodname_secret_scanning_caps %} patterns](/code-security/secret-scanning/secret-scanning-patterns#about-user-secret-scanning-alerts){% endif %}."
+When a supported secret is leaked, {% data variables.product.product_name %} generates a {% data variables.product.prodname_secret_scanning %} alert.
+Alerts are reported on {% data variables.product.prodname_dotcom_the_website %}, where you can view, evaluate, and manage (fix or dismiss) them.
+For more information, see TODO: link to Managing alerts.

+{% ifversion fpt or ghec %} Additionally, we automatically run {% data variables.product.prodname_secret_scanning %} for partner patterns on all public repositories and public npm packages.
+This is a partnership program that Service providers can partner with {% data variables.product.company_short %} to provide their secret formats for scanning{% endif %}{% data reusables.secret-scanning.partner-program-link %} Any strings that match patterns that were provided by secret scanning partners are reported directly to the relevant partner, and aren't displayed on  {% data variables.product.prodname_dotcom_the_website %}.

+You can use the REST API to monitor results from {% data variables.product.prodname_secret_scanning %} across your repositories{% ifversion ghes %} or your organization{% endif %}.
+For more information about API endpoints, see "[AUTOTITLE](/rest/secret-scanning)."

 {% ifversion ghec or ghes %}
-You can use security overview to see an organization-level view of which repositories have enabled {% data variables.product.prodname_secret_scanning %} and the alerts found.
+You can also use security overview to see an organization-level view of which repositories have enabled {% data variables.product.prodname_secret_scanning %} and the alerts found.
 For more information, see "[AUTOTITLE](/code-security/security-overview/about-security-overview)."
 {% endif %}

-You can also use the REST API to monitor results from {% data variables.product.prodname_secret_scanning %} across your repositories{% ifversion ghes %} or your organization{% endif %}.
-For more information about API endpoints, see "[AUTOTITLE](/rest/secret-scanning)."
+{% data reusables.secret-scanning.audit-secret-scanning-events %}

+## How {% data variables.product.prodname_secret_scanning %} works

 Below is a typical workflow that explains how {% data variables.product.prodname_secret_scanning %} works: